SAFETAG/SAFETAG/content/references/footnotes.md

 [^NIST_exploit_confirm]:["While vulnerability scanners check only for the possible existence of a vulnerability, the attack phase of a penetration test exploits the vulne rability to confirm its existence."](http://csrc.nist.gov/publications/nistpubs/800-115/SP800-115.pdf#page=38)

+[^shostack_finding_threats]: See: "Threat Modeling: Designing for Security" by Adam Shostack, p.
+125.

 [^NIST_pen_test_danger]:["Penetration testing also poses a high risk to the organization’s networks and systems because it uses real exploits and attacks against production systems and data.
 Because of its high cost and potential impact, penetration testing of an organization’s network and systems on an annual basis may be sufficient.
 Also, penetration testing can be designed to stop when the tester reaches a point when an additional action will cause damage."](http://csrc.nist.gov/publications/nistpubs/800-115/SP800-115.pdf#page=40)

 [^PETS_third_parties]:[Dealing with third parties - The Penetration Testing Execution Standard](http://www.pentest-standard.org/index.php/Pre-engagement#Dealing_with_Third_Parties)